 - Completed CIU Form 2 or Form 3, as applicable

-For a deeper look at how Caribbean programmes handle family inclusion, visit our guide on Caribbean citizenship by investment options.
+For a deeper insight into how Caribbean programmes handle family inclusion, visit our guide to Caribbean citizenship by investment options.

 Frequently Asked Questions

-How long are the documents valid for submission to the CIU?
+How long are documents valid for submission to the CIU?

-Most supporting documents — including police clearance certificates, medical certificates, bank reference letters, and bank statements — must have been issued within six months of the date of application submission.
+Most supporting documents — including police clearance certificates, medical certificates, bank reference letters and bank statements — must have been issued within six months prior to the date of application submission.
 Ensure all time-sensitive documents are obtained close to the submission date to avoid having to renew them.

-Do documents need to be apostilled even if they are in English?
+Must documents be apostilled even if they are in English?

 Yes.
-Apostillation (or legalisation through the appropriate embassy if the issuing country is not a Hague Convention member) is required for all official documents, regardless of language, unless they are originals issued by a recognised authority in Antigua and Barbuda itself.
-Certification alone is not sufficient.
+Apostillation (or legalisation via the relevant embassy where the issuing country is not a member of the Hague Convention) is required for all official documents regardless of language, unless they are originals issued by a recognised authority in Antigua and Barbuda itself.
+Simple notarisation is not sufficient.

 No. The Antigua and Barbuda CIU requires all applications to be submitted through an authorised agent.
 Applicants cannot submit directly to the CIU.
 Choosing a reputable, accredited agent is therefore one of the most important decisions you will make during the process.